MatevzVidovic/trisense-project/README.md

 #### Webapp

 - Move into WebApp/
+- If WSL or Linux:
-- When running the first time, run: 	ln ../DB/db.sqlite3 db.sqlite3    # this creates a hard link to db.sqlite3, so docker can use it (cannot copy or mount parent dirs)
+When running the first time, run: 	ln ../DB/db.sqlite3 db.sqlite3    # this creates a hard link to db.sqlite3, so docker can use it (cannot copy or mount parent dirs)

-- If WSL or Linux, run: m up    # this deletes the old hard link and creates a new one (if you had deleted the sqlite file to reset in the meantime), and runs the docker container
+Run: make up    # this deletes the old hard link and creates a new one (if you had deleted the sqlite file to reset in the meantime), and runs the docker container

+- If Windows Powershell:
+Make the hard link:    New-Item -ItemType HardLink -Path db.sqlite3 -Target ../DB/db.sqlite3
-- If Windows, run: docker compose  up --build
+run: docker compose  up --build

 - access the web UI on localhost:8000

-## Commands

-conda env update -f conda-gpu.yml

-conda activate yolov4-gpu

-python save_model.py --weights ./data/yolov4-tiny.weights --model yolov4 --tiny true

-python object_tracker.py --video ./data/video/cars.mp4 --output ./outputs/cars.avi --model yolov4 --tiny true

 ## Limitations